tedneward/ProfBlog/content/blog/2023/buy-vs-build-over-time.md

 <!--more-->

-This particular post, as is common, was inspired by a LikedIn post:
+This particular post, as is common, was inspired by a LinkedIn post:

 > At Tonic, we once tried to build our own integration engine.
 It looked simple enough.
 And it worked.
 The only problem was what we built lacked a UI.
 And our goal was to separate integration work from engineering work (can’t do that without a UI).
 To achieve that would have needed to rebuild the equivalent of MuleSoft or Coreppoint.
 After a year, I made the team do a formal evaluation of external options and we picked an integration engine and sunset our internal product. [post](https://www.linkedin.com/posts/borisglants_team-work-engineering-activity-7044374379052376064-t0Yu?utm_source=share&utm_medium=member_desktop)